Streaming Video Instruction Tuning: Streamo-Bench

 \subsection{Statistics}

 Our benchmark contains 300 videos sampled from COIN\cite{tang2019coin}, YouCookv2\cite{zhou2018youcook2}, and ActivityNet~\cite{caba2015activitynet}.
 Each video is annotated with multiple tasks, including Grounding, Narration, Caption, and Time-Sensitive QA, yielding a total of 3{,}000 task-specific instances.
+Each video in Streamo-Bench contains 2x grounding (forward + backward) tasks, 1x dense caption task, and 1x narration task, with the rest being TSQA.
 This comprehensive design enables a thorough examination of a model’s ability to process and respond to diverse instructions in streaming settings.